 While child support orders are intended to provide a child with the financial support that he or she is entitled to receive, changes can occur that require a modification of the support obligation.
 Generally, a parent may request an adjustment of a support order if the circumstances have significantly changed since the court issued the order.
 In other words, the parent must show that there has been a substantial and permanent alteration in one of the factors used to determine the support amount.

 An Orlando child support attorney can assess whether you may qualify for a modification.
 Examples of situations that may constitute grounds for a modification include a change in either parent’s income due to job loss or a reduction or increase in pay, a parent’s debts, or financial obligations.
 A modification of a parent’s custody rights or additional health needs of either parent or the child may be adequate cause to change a support order as well.

 Parents have a duty to support their children, which includes providing financial support, but in some instances, a court order is required to make parents fulfill their obligations.
-Felicia A. Bunbury at The FAB Law Firm is a child support lawyer in the Orlando area who can vigorously advocate on your behalf.
-You can contact our firm via the form online or at 1-888-262-1618 to schedule a confidential and free meeting.
+Felicia A. Bunbury at The FAB Law Firm is a Orlando child support lawyer who can vigorously advocate on your behalf.
+You can contact our firm via the form online or at 800-322-9467 to schedule a confidential and free meeting.